Yoga therapy grounded in compassion and connection

 Hi I’m Anna (she/her),

-I’m a certified yoga therapist dedicated to supporting individuals and communities in healing from limiting patterns rooted in trauma and barriers to mental health.
+I’m a certified yoga therapist dedicated to helping you heal patterns rooted in trauma and dissolve barriers to flourishing and feeling well.

 ‘Take heart’ expresses both courage and comfort when facing life’s challenges.
 It is my hope that our collaboration nourishes both these qualities: comfort in a felt-sense of greater ease in mind, body and spirit; courage to turn inward and get to know yourself, to reclaim your voice and vitality, and to engage with the world with authenticity and purpose.